jdesive/dockarr/README.md

 - **Nginx-Proxy-Manager**: Expose web services on your network · Free SSL with Let's Encrypt · Designed with security in mind · Perfect for home networks
 - **Watchtower**: A container-based solution for automating Docker container base image updates
 - **Portainer**: Lightweight service delivery platform for containerized applications that can be used to manage Docker, Swarm, Kubernetes and ACI environments.
-- **Searcharr**: This bot allows users to add movies to Radarr, series to Sonarr, and books to Readarr via Telegram messaging app.
 - **Ubooquity**: A free home server for your comics and ebooks library
 - **Mylar3**: A automated Comic Book (cbr/cbz) downloader program for use with NZB and torrents
 - **Readarr**: Readarr is a ebook collection manager for Usenet and BitTorrent users